 MRCP is a noninvasive alternative to traditional endoscopic retrograde cholangiopancreatography (ERCP), an invasive exam where a tube is inserted through the mouth and passed down into the small intestine.

-Because there is no ionizing radiation used in an MRI exam, Magnetic Resonance Imaging is a very popular tool in the medical community.
-In addition, MRI is a totally painless exam and has no known side effects.
+There is no ionizing radiation used in an MRI exam and is a totally painless exam with no known side effects.

 When would I get an MRCP study?